DongInSong/HoloAlarm/README.md

 ![Dark Mode](img/sample_full.png)
 __HoloAlarm: Your Compact Hololive Stream Companion__

-HoloAlarm is a sleek, fan-made desktop app for Hololive enthusiasts.
+HoloAlarm is a sleek, fan-made desktop app for Hololive dedicated Hololive fans.
 With its vertical, edge-docking layout and card-based UI, it keeps you updated on live and upcoming streams—without cluttering your screen.

 __Key Features:__